PostgREST/postgrest/api.rst

   HTTP/1.1 206 Partial Content
   Content-Range: 0-24/321

-If we make a similar request on *bigtable*, which has 3573458 rows, we would get the estimated count:
+If we make a similar request on *bigtable*, which has 3573458 rows, we would get the planned count:

 .. code-block:: http